Guided Tours

 9. Production of sodium aluminate

 Sodium aluminate is a specialty chemical that is used in a number of sectors including water treatment.
-It is produced at REMONDIS’ Lippe Plant.
+It is produced by REMONDIS Production.

 Find out more